6 minutes to read

 This is what most people perceive as a crash, and it can be accompanied by a lack of motivation, nervousness, poor ability to focus, and other side effects.

-Why Do You Feel Anxious and Jittery After Coffee?
+Why Do You Feel Anxious & Jittery After Coffee?

 When we overindulge in caffeine, we often feel anxious and jittery.
-These symptoms occur because caffeine acts as a stimulant to the nervous system, increasing our adrenaline levels.
+These symptoms occur because caffeine acts as a nervous system energizer, triggering the release of pro-focus, get-it-done chemicals present in stress responses.

-We already mentioned that adrenaline triggers the “fight or flight” response in our body, which can make us feel restless and jittery.
-Caffeine also increases blood pressure and heart rate, further contributing to feelings of anxiousness.
+We already mentioned that caffeine triggers the OH NO response in our body, which can make us feel restless and jittery.
+Caffeine also increases blood pressure and heart rate as your body prepares to deal with the danger you gaslit it into thinking is coming, causing further unease and reactivity.

-In addition to an adrenaline boost, coffee affects cortisol, dopamine, and norepinephrine levels.
+In addition to an energy boost, coffee affects levels of the main neurotransmitters associated with motor control, learning and memory.
 An overstimulated brain can disrupt the balance of these neurotransmitters, causing involuntary muscle contractions.
 As a result, some people experience shaking and tremors after drinking too much caffeine.

-It’s important to note that some individuals may be more sensitive to the effects of caffeine than others, which can increase their likelihood of experiencing these symptoms.
+It’s important to note that some individuals may be more sensitive to the effects of caffeine than others, which can increase their likelihood of experiencing these adverse sensations.

 The relationship between caffeine consumption and cardiovascular health is somewhat complex.
 While some studies suggest that moderate caffeine intake benefits cardiovascular health, consuming too much caffeine is definitely not good for your heart.

-Since caffeine is a stimulant, it raises your heart rate and blood pressure.
-That’s usually not a problem because most people drink moderate amounts of caffeine, and the stimulant effects typically subside after three hours
+Caffeine excites the nervous system, raising your heart rate and blood pressure.
+That’s usually not a problem because most people drink moderate amounts of caffeine, and the energizing effects typically subside after three hours

 It’s important to note that people with high blood pressure should avoid high doses of caffeine because it may put an additional strain on their cardiovascular system